bmax121/BudHook/README.md

 ## Note
 * TurboDex is useful to avoid some problem that caused by optimization.
 * Notice the capacity initialized of YAHFA.
-* Get a Context when BudHook initialized only to get a ClassLoader and a place to write and read Dex file,change the source as your like.
+* Get a Context when BudHook initialized only to get a ClassLoader and a place to write and read Dex file,change the source as you like.
 * Pay attention to your ClassLoader, otherwise it may cause some reflection problems.